RexLinz/Octave-DAQmx/README.md

 To use the functions you won't have to copy the CC files to your application folder.
 Your application just need access to the compiled oct files.
 So either copy the ones you are actually using to your application folder or add the folder to your path instead.

+**NOTE** At the moment the binutils coming with Octave up to 10.2 cause mkoctfile to fail linking with the libraries creates by MSVC compiler.
+This will be fixed in Octave 10.3.
+For now you can use the nightly Octave 10.2.1 build from the **mxe-default section** at [Octave nightly builds](https://nightly.octave.org/#/download).